Sourdough Bread Basics: The Complete Beginner’s Guide to Baking Perfect Sourdough

 Mix the lukewarm water (375g or 1 ½ cups), sourdough starter (75g or ⅓ cup), flour (250 g T65 and 250 g whole wheat flour / 2 cups each), and salt (6g or 1tsp) in a large bowl until smooth.
 Best is to prepare it in the late afternoon/early evening.

-Just before baking (in the next morning or afternoon), Stretch and fold a few times and shape the dough into a ball and place it in a parchment-lined pan.
+Just before baking (in the next morning or afternoon), Stretch-and-fold a few times and shape the dough into a ball and place it in a parchment-lined pan.
 The dough is very sticky.
 Easiest is to put a thin layer of water on your clean kitchen counter.
 Then place the dough on it and fold four corners to the inside and flip the "ball".

 What Makes Sourdough Special?